ManojK0403/Inventory-Management/README.md

 - 28,482 raw records spanning May 2017 – January 2019
 - 7 columns: invoice date, job card date, customer name, vehicle number, vehicle model, km reading, invoice line text

-> Note: Do not hardcode database credentials in the notebook.
-Use environment variables or a `.env` file and add it to `.gitignore`.

 ## Dataset Summary

 | Metric | Value |